[Solved] Why Is One AirPod Louder Than the Other?

 1. Wear your AirPods Pro, connect to your iPhone/iPad, and then go to Settings > Bluetooth.

-2. Check the list of devices, identify your AirPods, and tap the button next to it.
+2. Check the list of devices, identify your AirPods, and tap the button next to them.

 3. Press Ear Tip Fit Test.
-If you cannot see this test, ensure you have iOS and iPadOS 13.2 or newer.
+If you cannot see this test, look for Test Acoustic Seal, which is the name Apple uses in some newer menus.

 4. Tap Continue, then press the play button.